Britain's FTSE retreats from 2-week high, miners weigh

 “The travelling Chinese luxury consumer is clearly still reluctant to come out and spend money at the moment, and as long as that remains the case, things are likely to remain tough for Burberry.”

-The UK mining index fell 2.2 percent, the top sectoral decliner.
-Shares in Anglo American, Antofagasta , Glencore, Rio Tinto and BHP Billiton fell 1.6 to 3.4 percent.
+The UK mining index fell 3.5 percent, the top sectoral decliner.
+Shares in Anglo American, Glencore , Rio Tinto and BHP Billiton fell 3 to 5.6 percent.

-On the positive side, British banking stocks were the top risers on the blue chip index, with the FTSE 350 Banks index gaining 1.6 percent.
-Royal Bank of Scotland , Lloyds Banking Group and Barclays all rose between 3.3 percent and over 4 percent.
+On the positive side, support services group DCC extended a 3.8-percent rally in the previous session, when the company posted a 35.5 percent rise in full-year operating profit.

-Analysts pointed to the release of the U.S. Federal Reserve’s minutes for the meeting in April after the market closes, which could be more hawkish than the meeting and indicate a potential rate hike in June.
+Its shares were up 1.6 percent on Wednesday, helped by a rise in their price targets by JP Morgan and Investec.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.